-EMERGENCY CONTACT CARD "SNAPCODES"
+EMERGENCY CONTACT CARD

 At the start of each school year, each student's parent or guardian must complete an emergency contact card.
-Emergency cards or "Snapcodes" will be emailed to parents to enable digital access to the emergency information page of their student(s) in PowerSchool and enter their information.
-The information in this card is extremely important.
+Emergency cards will be made available to parents in the PowerSchool Parent Portal.
 Occasionally, it is imperative that the school reach the parent of a child because of illness, accident, or due to some other emergency that has arisen.
 In these events, students will only be released to adults whose names appear on the emergency card.
-Be sure to list at least TWO emergency telephone numbers and keep the school informed of any changes in the information on the emergency card.
+Be sure to list at least TWO emergency telephone numbers and keep the school informed of any changes in the information on the emergency card